lamenore/Rivals2ModdingKit/README.md

 # Rivals2ModdingKit
-This sdk allows you to create blueprint mods referencing the reflected headers, currently it has the release build of the
+This sdk allows you to create blueprint mods referencing the reflected headers, currently it has the release build of the game, it will be updated as the game evolves

 # Installing the SDK